BASE: Solution (Part 3/4)

 That means when it comes to solution implementation we need to solve for humanitarian aspects of the plastic crisis too.
 With uplifting lives as part of our purpose, and mandated in the VPRP, rePurpose Global has developed a comprehensive protocol, the Impact Code (IC), to cover this.

-The IC aims to elevatie social security standards across the entire waste recovery sector.
-It sets out ways for improving working conditions and ensuring adherence to international labor norms.
+The IC aims to elevate social security standards across the entire waste recovery sector.
+It sets out ways for improving working conditions and ensuring adherence to local labor norms.
 This applies to all actors in the waste value chain, including informal and formal waste workers.

 1. Social Responsibility and Safeguards: Prioritizing the socio-economic well-being of waste worker communities, upholding human rights, and promoting equality of opportunity; while ensuring projects do not negatively disrupt existing social and economic structures.